Forming a US LLC from Pakistan: Complete Guide (2026)

 Wise Business

-- Pakistani passport accepted as primary identification.
+- Pakistani passport accepted for identification.

 - No US visit required.
-Fully remote onboarding.
+Fully remote.

 - Not FDIC-insured.
 Funds are safeguarded but not covered by US deposit insurance.